Last updated on 12th September, 2024

 How to get to Mazeri:

 There is no public transportation to Mazeri.
 The closest road served by marshrutkas lies 7 kilometers away, at the mouth of Becho valley.
-Take the morning marshrutka from Zugdidi to Svaneti, tell a driver that you want to go to Becho community and he will let you out at the right place.
+So, while you can take the morning marshrutka from Zugdidi to Svaneti and tell a driver to drop you at Becho community, it's not too convenient.
+A preferable transport, apart from walking, is the taxi, most easily arranged at Mestia.
+The ride will costs you some 80-100 GEL.
+If you want to take a taxi to Mazeri from Zugdidi, it will easily cost 300 GEL.

 There are also are two nice day walks connecting Mazeri with neighboring villages - Mestia and Etseri.